daniel-orlov/daniel-orlov/README.md

 Note: I have been mostly working with GitLab in the last few years, so here, on GitHub, you will find my personal projects, learning projects, and some open source contributions.

+If you're curious about my usual working style, just scroll down to the pinned repositories, where you'll find a collection of showcases.

 ## `My GitHub Stats`

 ![Daniel's GitHub stats-Dark](https://github-readme-stats.vercel.app/api?username=daniel-orlov&show_icons=true&theme=gotham&count_private=true#gh-dark-mode-only)